AquaQAnalytics/TorQ-Air/README.md

 ```
 Then in `/appconfig/settings/lhflight.q`, edit the `syms` variable to be a list of three letter IATA codes of airports that you want TorQ-Air to track.
 You may also use a single backtick \` to instead use the full list of [all airports served by Lufthansa](https://en.wikipedia.org/wiki/List_of_Lufthansa_destinations).
 Note that by default your API key has a maximum of 1,000 requests per hour, so the more airports are selected, the less frequents updates will be.

-Finally, change `KDBBASEPORT` in `setenv.sh` to an unused port and start the stack, which on linux can be achieved with `./torq.sh start all`
+Finally start the stack, which on linux can be achieved with `./torq.sh start all`

 ### Dashboards

 In order to connect the dashboards we must first install [Kx dashboards](https://code.kx.com/dashboards/gettingstarted/) on the same machine as our TorQ stack.

-We'll then need to edit which ports are used in the dashboards to reflect the baseport you chose for the TorQ stack.
-Linux users can do this by running the provided `setup_dashboards.sh` script with `bash setup_dashboards.sh x y`, where `x` is the baseport and `y` is the path to the the dashboards folder.
-Non-linux users can do a manual search and replace in `/dashboards` for HDBPORT,RDBPORT and BOARDPORT, replacing them with their respective ports and then placing `boards.json` and `rdb.json` in `/dash/data/connections`, inside the dashboards installation.
+Place `boards.json` and `rdb.json` into `/dash/data/connection`, inside the Kx dashboards installation.

 Start the dashboards process as per the installation instructions and then connect via your browser.
 Then, open the editor via `Users -> Open Editor`, then `Demo -> Manage Dashboards -> Import`, where you can select one of the numbered slides provided in the `/dashboards` folder to import.
 Select that dashboard from the menu in the top left to view.